-Apple adds two-step verification to iCloud site, apps
+Apple testing two-step verification on iCloud site, apps

 With all the security risks populating the world, two-step verification is the strong standard to have for information safety.
 Apple brought the process to your Apple ID last year, now iCloud and its associated apps are getting it as well.
 With a two-step verification users must enter a code that is sent to their device after you enter your password.